Shiprock High School

-Shiprock High School is a public high school in Shiprock, New Mexico (USA).
+Shiprock High School is a public high school in Shiprock, New Mexico.
 Shiprock High is part of the Central Consolidated School District along with Kirtland Central High School and Newcomb High School.
 The school colors are crimson, silver, and turquoise, and the school mascot is the Chieftain.

 Facilities

 Performing arts center

 Phil L. Thomas Performing Arts Center, is a performance space that is intended for use by various types of the performing arts, including dance, music, theatre and concerts.
 The school has been the host site for the Navajo Times All-Star banquet, which has invited athletes from both New Mexico and Arizona.

 Performers

 A list of performers who have visited and performed at Shiprock High School: